 21. Legally Binding; Termination.
 The provisions of this Agreement shall survive termination of this Agreement insofar as they relate to Obligations, Activities, actions or failures to take action relating to, arising in or with respect to the period prior to termination of this Agreement.
 You and Bear Stearns hereby agree that this Agreement shall extend to and be binding upon all of the parties hereto (whether now existing or hereafter added) and their respective successors and permitted assigns.
 You further agree that all purchases and sales shall be for your account(s) in accordance with your oral or written instructions.
 You hereby waive any and all defenses that any instruction for your account was not in writing as may be required by the Statute of Frauds or any similar law, rule or regulation.

 22. Amendment.
-You agree that Bear Stearns may modify the terms of this Agreement at any time upon prior written notice to you.
+You agree that Bear Stearns may modify the terms of this Agreement at any time upon thirty (30) days prior written notice to you.
 By continuing to accept services from or engaging in Activities with Bear Stearns, you will have indicated your acceptance of any such modification.
 If you do not accept any such modification, you must notify Bear Stearns thereof in writing and your account may then be terminated, but you will still be liable thereafter to Bear Stearns for all remaining Obligations.
 Otherwise, this Agreement may not be waived or modified absent a written instrument signed by an authorized representative of Bear Stearns.

 23. Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of New York without giving effect to the conflict of law principles thereof.